adnanbhanji/EU-Chatbot-Reco-System/docs/user_guide.md

 1. **Initiate Registration**: Begin by sending a message that says `"start registration"` to the chatbot on WhatsApp.
 2. **Follow Prompts**: The chatbot will prompt you with a series of questions necessary for the registration process.
 Please provide your responses to each question accordingly.
 3. **Ask Questions If Needed**: If you have any questions or need clarification during the registration process, feel free to ask.
-The chatbot, powered by ChatGPT, is designed to understand your queries and provide you with the necessary information or guidance.
+The chatbot, powered by Mistral 7B, is designed to understand your queries and provide you with the necessary information or guidance.

 ### Submitting a Report